andraugust/andraugust.github.io/quantum-2.md

 $$

-Which means that position and momentum aren't simultaneously knowable—measuring one destroys information about the other, and vice versa.
+Which means position and momentum aren't simultaneously knowable—measuring one destroys information about the other, and vice versa.
 How unknowable are they together?
-Defining unknowability in terms of the standard deviation $$\Delta$$ of an operator we find (from the general uncertainty principle) that
+Defining unknowability in terms of the standard deviation $$\sigma$$ of an operator we find (from the general uncertainty principle) that

 $$
-\Delta \mathbf{X} \Delta \mathbf{P} \ge \frac{\hbar}{2}
+\sigma_x \sigma_p \ge \frac{\hbar}{2}
 $$

-The lower limit on simultaneous uncertainty is reached when either $$\psi$$ or $$\bar \psi$$ are Gaussian function (as shown later in the section on Gaussian wavepackets).
+The lower limit on simultaneous uncertainty is reached when either $$\psi$$ or $$\bar \psi$$ are Gaussian function, as is shown later in the section on wavepackets.

 ## 3. Particle Dynamics

 In the first section we derived the general Schrodinger equation and solved it for the dynamics of discrete-state systems.
 In the second section we defined wavefunctions and showed how to represent particles in terms of them.
-The rest of this post combines those two sections to model the dynamics of particles, starting with a free particle, and then moving on to potentials etc.
+The rest of this post combines those two sections to model the dynamics of particles, starting with the free particle and then moving on to potentials and oscillators.

-__Free Particle.__ A particle is said to be "free" when it has no forces acting on it.
+__Free Particle.__ A particle is said to be "free" when no forces act on it.
 In the absence of forces there are no potentials, so the Hamiltonian is
 $$
 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}
 $$